Institutions – Functioning

-Led by a president (currently the former Polish Prime Minister, Donald Tusk), the Europe Council is composed of the heads of state and government of the 28 member states, along with the President of the Commission.
+Led by a president (currently the Belgian Charles Michel), the Europe Council is composed of the heads of state and government of the 27 member states, along with the President of the Commission.

 The Council comes together at least once in three months, for several days.

 The legislative process